 10. At the 2013 Africa Cup of Nations, Enyeama deputised for regular captain Joseph Yobo, who stayed on the bench for most of the competition.
 On 10 February, Enyeama led Nigeria to its third continental victory, keeping a clean sheet in a 1–0 defeat of Burkina Faso in the 2013 Africa Cup of Nations Final.
 He was named to the team of the tournament as the first-choice goalkeeper, conceding only four goals in six matches.

 11. He compromised his words to strip naked if Nigeria won the Africa Cup of Nations tournament in 2013.
 Before the 2013 AFCON tournament, Enyeama said he would dance naked if that happened.
 Afterwards, however, he compromised, saying, “I never said I would strip but I remember I did say I would take (off) my jersey but would celebrate with my underpants on but I was advised by well-meaning people against doing so and I changed my mind.”

-12. Statistics shows that Vincent Enyeama is the best goalkeeper in the major leagues across Europe in the 2013/14 football season.
+12. Statistics show that Vincent Enyeama was the best goalkeeper in the major leagues across Europe in the 2013/14 football season.
 In June 2014, Enyeama was named in Nigeria’s squad for the 2014 FIFA World Cup.